alejandratorresl/alejandratorresl.github.io/_pages/about.md

 I'm an aspiring Economics PhD student from Bogotá, Colombia.
 I currently work as a Predoctoral research assistant at the Economics division of Columbia Business School.

 I'm interested in macroeconomic development, specially on labor and spatial economics, growth and climate change.
 I hold a bachelor's degree and a master's in Economics from Universidad de los Andes

+Previously, I worked as research assistant at the Center for Sustainable Finance at Universidad de los Andes, and at the Research Department of the Inter-American Development Bank.